Curriculum and Instruction

 Hours: 3

 This course examines the English phonological system used in reading and writing.
 The focus of this course is an examination of the competencies and TEKS related to word analysis skills of all learners.
-Specific attention is given to phonics and phonemic awareness and, the strategies that are useful to readers and writers in the development and assessment of word knowledge and word analysis.
-Prerequisites: RDG 350; ELED 300 co- or pre-requisite; Minimum overall GPA of 2.75
+Specific attention is given to phonics, phonemic awareness, the strategies useful to readers and writers in the development and assessment of word knowledge and word analysis.
+Prerequisite RDG 350 with a minimum grade of C.

 RDG 370 - Reading & Literacy II